-You may be wondering, Tolu have you healed enough to be able to help someone who’s grieving the loss of a spouse?
+You may be wondering, Tolu have you healed enough to be able to help someone who’s grieving the loss of a loved one?

-Healing is an ongoing process.
+Healing is an ongoing part of the grieving process.
 I know how relieved I felt when I began to find out that I wasn’t alone on this journey.

 It felt like a heavy load had been lifted from my aching shoulders when I could say “me too” when I spoke with someone on a similar journey.